LIMITED OFFER: 3X Match! Give today and make a world of difference.

 For medical questions, we encourage you to review our information with your doctor.

 For many women with vulvar cancer, treatment can remove or destroy the cancer.
 The end of treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but yet it’s hard not to worry about cancer coming back.
+You may be relieved to finish treatment, but it’s hard not to worry about cancer coming back.
 This is very common if you’ve had cancer.

-For others , the cancer might never go away completely.
+For others, the cancer might never go away completely.
 Some people may get treatments to try and help keep the cancer in check or ease problems it's causing.
 Learning to live with cancer that does not go away can be difficult and very stressful.

 When treatment ends, your doctors will still want to watch you closely.
 It's very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
-Almost any cancer treatment can have side effects.
-Some may last for a few weeks to months, but others can last the rest of your life.
-This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Lymphedema is a common side effect when lymph nodes are removed as part of surgery for vulvar cancer.
 Your doctor will talk to you about lymphedema and what you can do to try to keep it from starting.
 Be sure to tell your doctor about any swelling, heaviness, pain, or skin changes you notice in your genitals or your legs.